jiangbin216/kvstore/intl.en-US/API Reference/Manage instances/DescribeInstanceAttribute.md

 # DescribeInstanceAttribute {#doc_api_R-kvstore_DescribeInstanceAttribute .reference}

-You can call this operation to query detailed information of an ApsaraDB for Redis instance.
+You can call DescribeInstanceAttribute to query detailed information of an ApsaraDB for Redis instance.

 ## Debugging {#api_explorer .section}